Study Medicine in Europe in English

 EU basic medical training can qualify for automatic recognition when the qualification meets Directive 2005/36/EC requirements and is listed correctly.
 Verify the exact qualification before applying.

-US pathways require ECFMG eligibility checks, World Directory information, USMLE exams and residency matching.
+The US process requires ECFMG eligibility checks, World Directory information, USMLE exams and residency matching.
 A graduate still needs to complete the required exams, registration and residency steps.

 Destination-country rules